-The final reclamation plan for this site includes both a lined reservoir and unlined ponds.
+The final reclamation plan for this site includes both a lined reservoir and unlined ponds for the portion of the site west of the Box Elder Ditch, while all of the disturbed areas to the east of the Box Elder Ditch will be backfilled.
 The successful completion of a lined reservoir will eliminate long term depletions that would require an augmentation plan for this portion of the site.
 After completion and approval of the reservoir liner this area must continue to be covered by a valid SWSP until the lagged depletions from mining operations are no longer impacting the river.

-An unlined pond in addition to the recharge pond will remain on the site after final reclamation.
-The creation of a permanent unlined pond will result in long term evaporation of ground water which requires a long term augmentation plan.
-The Applicant is required to obtain a water court augmentation plan to cover the long term depletions associated with such ground water ponds.
+The existing 2.74-acre unlined pond in addition to the 8.10-acre recharge pond will remain on the site after final reclamation.
+The creation of a permanent unlined pond will result in long term evaporation of groundwater which requires a long term augmentation plan.
+The Applicant is required to obtain a water court approved augmentation plan to cover the long term depletions associated with such groundwater ponds.

 In accordance with the letter dated April 30, 2010 (see attached) from the Colorado Division of Reclamation, Mining, and Safety ("DRMS"), all sand and gravel mining operators must comply with the requirements of the Colorado Reclamation Act and the Mineral Rules and Regulations for the protection of water resources.
-The April 30, 2010 letter from DRMS required that you provide information to DRMS to demonstrate you can replace long term injurious stream depletions that result from mining related exposure of ground water.
+The April 30, 2010 letter from DRMS required that you provide information to DRMS to demonstrate you can replace long term injurious stream depletions that result from mining related exposure of groundwater.
 In accordance with approach nos.
 1 and 3 identified in that letter, the applicant holds a bond through DRMS in the amount of \$510,198.
 A site inspection on August 31, 2012 by DRMS confirmed the bond is sufficient to complete the reclamation plan.